Eng-MostafaRamadan/Smart-Home-Project/README.md

   4. this picture explain how we connect our devices

-  # 🔶Folder ➜Smart Door Lock:
+  # 🔷Folder ➜Smart Door Lock:
   ⚠️this folder have 1 files and 1 picture , lets explain this files

    This Arduino sketch is designed to control a secure door system with a keypad and servo motor.
 It uses a 4x4 matrix keypad for input, an LCD display for messages, and a servo motor to lock    or unlock the door.
 The user must enter a predefined password ("123*#") to open the door.
 If the entered password matches the stored one, the servo motor moves to unlock the door, and a       message indicating the door is open is displayed.
 After a short delay, the door automatically relocks.
 The system allows the user to close the door manually by pressing the '#' key.